david-deboer/blsky/README.md

 Before you run
 ==============
-1 - make sure TLE file(s) are what you want (see above) 2 - make sure the location information is there (in satpos.obs, but update in satpos_obs.yaml, then run `satpos_make_obs.py`)
+1 - make sure TLE file(s) are what you want (see above) 2 - make sure the location information is there as desired

-How-to
+    (update in satpos_obs.yaml, then run `satpos_make_obs.py` - must be in same directory)

+How-to - generally need to be in directory containing satpos_obs.yaml, satpos.obs and satpos_cfg.yaml
 ======
 1 - Edit satpos_cfg.yaml for run parameters
 2 - `satpos_script.py <tlefilename>` to generate a shell script for satpos (default is 'active')